Gold Coast Security Firm Panoptic Solutions on International Search Case

 “We know she doesn’t have her passport, doesn’t have a mobile phone, doesn’t seem to have any cards.
 It’s obviously quite concerning.

 “It is frustrating for everyone and you have to feel for the family.”

-The missing woman’s son, who said he knew Panoptic team members via a mutual military connection, said he hired them in the hope of a breakthrough.
+The son of a missing Aussie in Malaysia said he knew Panoptic team members via a mutual military connection, said he hired them in the hope of a breakthrough.

 “We were struggling to get any more information from authorities or anyone over here so it’s a bit of a desperate plea,” the son said.

 “But we are still fairly positive, we’re operating on the basis no news is good news.”

 In their bid to trace where she might have ended up, Mr. Claydon said they had walked the route from where she was dropped to the rest home.
 Today, they went back and were catching buses departing from the area to track those routes.

 They have had a mannequin with them dressed in similar clothes to what she was wearing, hoping it might jog the memory of anyone who might have seen her.

 Mrs. Jenkins was the primary caregiver for her husband Frank, who suffers from dementia and has since returned to Australia.

 The couple, who have been married for 40 years, arrived in Penang on December 5 to visit Mrs. Jenkin’s 101-year-old mother, who was sick.